45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 1. The book also especially adds the preparation methods of dishes in cross-border cooperation with big brands (such as Hermès, Crocodile, Kenzo, etc.), presenting a feast of cooking and art.

-2. The author Guy Klenzer is a double MOF in France and is known as the "father of avant-garde modern pastry".
+2. The author Guy Klenzer is a double MOF in France known as the "father of avant-garde modern pastry".
 The book has exquisite pictures, distinct colors, and clear recipe steps.
 It is a benchmark for creative French cuisine.

 24. Tourbillon by Yann Brys